What really knocks me out

 “What really knocks me out is a book that, when you’re all done reading it, you wish the author that wrote it was a terrific friend of yours and you could call him up on the phone whenever you felt like it.” — J. D. Salinger

 Who comes to mind when you read this quote?
 For me, several people do.
-Alexander McCall Smith, Anne Lamott, Malcolm Gladwell, Jan Karon, Amy Tan, Maeve Binchy, C. S. Lewis, Jane Austen, Charles Dickens…hey, I’m imagining here, so it doesn’t matter if they died many years ago, or wouldn’t even know what to do with a phone if they heard it ringing.
+Alexander McCall Smith, Anne Lamott, Malcolm Gladwell, Jan Karon, Maya Angelou, Maeve Binchy, C. S. Lewis, Jane Austen, Charles Dickens…hey, I’m imagining here, so it doesn’t matter if they died many years ago, or wouldn’t even know what to do with a phone if they heard it ringing.

 One of the most magical aspects of reading is the way it connects us directly to the writer in a way that often transcends the short conversations we have in daily life.
 When we read a book, whether fiction or nonfiction, we take a sort of journey with the author, and there’s nothing like traveling with someone to get to know them.
 I am so grateful to so many authors who continue to invite us into their worlds through the enchanted gateway of reading!

 If you could have an imaginary dinner party with literary guests from any place or time, whom would you invite?